 Estimated food diaries have been used successfully in many large-scale studies because of the quality and detail of the data obtained.
 They are suitable for studies where detailed food and nutrient intakes are required at an individual level.
 Due to its open ended nature, this method is useful to capture the diversity and complexity of diets.
 Estimated diaries have been used in:

-As a food diary has an open-ended format, its outputs can be diverse, including consumption of specific food groups, cooking at home, eating meals with family members or alone, use of table salt or dietary supplements, whether breakfast, takeaway foods, or snacks between meals, was consumed.
+As a food diary has an open-ended format, its outputs can be diverse, including consumption of specific food groups, cooking at home, eating meals with family members or alone, use of table salt or dietary supplements, and whether breakfast, takeaway foods, or snacks between meals, were consumed.
 See characteristics of the outputs in the page of weighed food diaries.

 Estimates of nutrient intakes follow a general procedure common with 24-hour recalls and food-frequency questionnaires.
 The following steps to estimate nutrient intakes are undertaken: